zafark13/Orchestration/README.md

 This SDK supports three types of verification:
 1. nOTP: Exoverify SDK automatically intercepts a phone call triggered by the Exoverify system for the mobile number verification, allowing you to verify your users with no user interaction.
 Using the SDK, you can have nOTP verification into your existing android apps with just a few lines of code.

-2. SMSOTP: Exeverify SDK automatically detects the sms received on phone, extracts OTP from sms and verify it seamlessly without any user interaction, it also supports OTP verification manually by user.
+2. SMSOTP: Exoverify SDK automatically detects the sms received on phone, extracts OTP from sms and verify it seamlessly without any user interaction, it also supports OTP verification manually by user.

 3. ORCHESTRATION: This feature ensures efficient and streamlined verification processes by allowing clients to trigger a sequence of mechanisms with pre-defined timeouts.
 Currently, we offer two verification mechanisms nOTP and SMSOTP, with more to be launched in the future.
 This feature allows for all mechanisms to be seamlessly integrated for a smooth and efficient verification process.